Table of Contents

 Finally, while purchasing property is an investment for the future, it differs from other investments in that, once you decide to purchase a property, your funds are no longer liquid.
 This means that it can be more difficult and time-consuming to sell the property and see a return on your investment.

 Things to consider before renting a home

-Some things to keep in mind when deciding between buying a house vs renting an apartment is the amount of time you plan to live in the house.
-It is a common rule of thumb not to buy a house if you know that you will be living in the property for less than 5 years.
-This is because there is greater risk that the equity value of the house will not have increased in the first years, at least not enough to offset the costs accrued from buying the property (things like interest fees on the mortgage are higher during the first years of homeownership, but don’t contribute to the equity value of the property).
+Something to keep in mind when deciding between buying a house vs renting an apartment is the amount of time you plan to live in the house.
+It is a common rule of thumb not to buy a house if you know that you will be living on the property for less than 5 years.
+This is because there is a greater risk that the equity value of the house will not have increased in the first years, at least not enough to offset the costs accrued from buying the property (things like interest fees on the mortgage are higher during the first years of homeownership, but don’t contribute to the equity value of the property).